make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   for generating realistic terrain in a game.
 - In fact that is a whole topic onto itself and deserves its own presentation.
-- Typically the goal is to generate terrain information like height, slope, and colour for each location on the planet that we are interested in.
+- Typically it involves generating terrain information like height, slope, and colour for each location on the planet that we are interested in.
 - Perlin noise is one popular approach for this.